 For example, many women are able to pump more milk in the middle of the night than they are at other pumping sessions.
 Normally, when a breastfeeding mother drops the middle of the night session (more info on how to do this here), she just gets that milk later, in the morning.
 If for whatever reason this isn’t the case for you, you might want to keep pumping in the middle of the night.

 How to drop pumping sessions

 - Drop it cold turkey

 The method that is best for you depends on how quickly you want to drop the pump and whether you are prone to clogged ducts or mastitis.
-Cold turkey is the easiest way to go if you don’t get a lot of clogged ducts; but if you do, one of the gradual approaches will be better for you.
+Cold turkey is the easiest way to go if you don’t frequently get clogged milk ducts; but if you do, one of the gradual approaches will be better for you.